WizardTales/MicroWizard/README.md

 will notice the few times you actually need to use `mixin` is rare, which is exactly why `actE` exists in the first place, usually you statically adress what you want to call.

+Inside the function you specified during `add` you wont be able to access content on request.msg directly, instead to access the content of the first param, you need to access request.msg.msg

 Everything else works like in `act`.
 Here a few calls that show you the same call but in different ways:

 ```javascript